 Text Notations

-Notations with a date, e.g. January 1,2015), following text, indicate motions passed by the Board of Directors and found in the Board meeting minutes from that date.
+Notations with a date, e.g. (January 1,2015), following text, indicate motions passed by the Board of Directors and found in the Board meeting minutes from that date.
+The content of this text will always be found under the headings of Policy.

 Notations with the specific date of (August 9, 2011) following manual text, indicate policy under consideration as of August 9th 2011.
 On that date a version of the Club Manual was accepted by the Board of Directors, meaning that they may not be deleted or altered without Board action.
 The content of this text will always be found under the headings of Policy.